Benefits of dark chocolate for your skin and body

 9. Helps to lose and maintain weight

 Chocolate is high in fibre and gives satiety, keeping you feeling full.
-Eating a small amount before a meal triggers satiety hormone letting you know you are full, so you eat less.
+Eating a small amount before a meal triggers the satiety hormone letting you know you are full, so you eat less.

 You may also find that finishing a meal with some chocolate could stop you from snacking between meals, and therefore reduce your calorie intake.